awei01/meteor-mongo-test-utils/README.md

 1. This package directly manipulates `private` Meteor properties.
 I'm not totally sure what the global impact is on a test envrionment, but, I haven't encountered anything negative yet.
 Since it's contained within a test instance, it should be okay.

-1. This package is not marked as `debugOnly`, though it really should be.
-The reason for this is because if it is marked as `debugOnly` the test runner `sanjo:jasmine` ignores it.
-So, just be wary of where you're including/using it.

 ## API ##

 ### `void` .reset([`string`|`array`] name) ###